MDAnalysis/MDAnalysis.github.io/pages/team.md

 - Maintenance and fixes

 ### Releases and deployment
-- Monitor upstream and downstream package changes
+- Monitoring upstream and downstream package changes
 - Updates and fixes for upstream and downstream packages
 - Managing future release plans and timing
 - Carrying out releases